Share this post:

 A documented carved 18th century American flintlock smoothbore rifle from somewhere East of Reading, Pennsylvania, one of the historic homes of American rifle making.

 I’ve been yapping on about flintlock rifles so far, but let's next take a look at the tremendous variety of muzzle loading firearms featured in September's Premier Auction.
 For the rare and the weird, you can't get much better than the musket below.
-I can still remember when my fellow describer colleague Austin Ellis asked me about this unusual musket when he was writing it up.
+I can still remember when my fellow describer colleague Austin Ellis asked me about this unusual antique muzzleloader when he was writing it up.
 It’s a French “Charleville” style musket with a long extendable spear bayonet under the barrel and a folding comb that together turn this musket into a long pike!